• Home |

 Why We Chose It

-Underwood 38 Special +P 125-Grain XTP uses one of the best hollow point bullets on the market, the XTP.
-The eXtreme Terminal Performance bullets are one of the most popular handgun bullets because they offer target shooters, hunters, and concealed carriers top-notch performance.
+Underwood 38 Special +P 125 Grain XTP ammunition is loaded with one of the best hollow point bullets on the market.
+The eXtreme Terminal Performance is one of the most popular handgun bullets because it offers target shooters, hunters, and concealed carriers top-notch performance.

-Underwood Ammunition strives to keep its high-quality hunting and self-defense ammo as affordable as possible.
-They're doing a great job with the pricing of these rounds, considering they're using high-quality materials like the XTP bullets and nickel-plated brass casings.
+Underwood Ammo strives to keep high-quality hunting and self-defense ammo as affordable as possible.
+They're doing a great job with the pricing of these rounds, considering they're loaded with high-quality components like XTP bullets and nickel-plated brass cases.
+The XTP is a high-tech JHP.
+Its drawn copper jacket becomes progressively thinner toward its rim.
+That and its symmetrical notches help the XTP achieve wider expansion at lower velocities.
+The XTP’s rim is also fully jacketed, which prevents damage on impact that might have impaired subsequent expansion.

-Honestly, the biggest downside to these rounds is that Underwood Ammo is still a baby ammo company by its competitor's standards.
-So, it hasn't had the time to build a positive reputation like Remington with its Remington HTP 38 Special +P 125gr SJHP or Winchester.
+The biggest downside to these rounds is that Underwood is still a baby ammo company by its competitors’ standards.
+They simply haven’t had the time to build a positive reputation like Remington (with its Remington HTP 38 Special +P 125gr SJHP) or Winchester.

-Even though it's a relatively new company, Underwood 38 Special +P 125-Grain XTP is worth ordering because it's reasonably priced with solid ballistics, and Underwood uses quality components, so you know you can count on these rounds if needed.
+Even though Underwood is a relatively new company, their 38 Special +P 125 Grain XTP ammo is well worth ordering.
+It's reasonably priced, it boasts solid ballistics, and is loaded with quality components.
+You can count on these rounds when you need to.

 Black Hills Ammunition 38 Special 158gr CNL - Honorable Mention